allenai/s2orc/README.md

 ## Download instructions

 The original S2ORC dataset files were refactored into multiple datasets available through [the Semantic Scholar APIs](https://api.semanticscholar.org/) (See detailed documentation [here](https://api.semanticscholar.org/api-docs/datasets)).

 For questions, feature requests, bug reports, please search existing issues on [the s2-folks Github repo](https://github.com/allenai/s2-folks/issues?q=is%3Aissue) before creating [a new issue](https://github.com/allenai/s2-folks/issues/new).

 ## Contact us

 The best way to contact us is through email.
 Don't hesitate to reach out about anything; we've helped a lot of people get started with the dataset, which can be a bit daunting given its size.

-**Email:** Please include `{kylel, lucyw, rodneyk}@allenai.org` on all correspondence.
+**Email:** Please include `{kylel, lucyw, rodneyk, wammar}@allenai.org` on all correspondence.

 **Twitter** [@kylelostat](https://twitter.com/kylelostat), [@lucyluwang](https://twitter.com/lucyluwang)

 **Give us Feedback:**  Totally optional, but we'd love to hear how you're using this dataset & any feedback for improving it.
 Send us an email or leave a Github Issue.

 **Report issues:**

-* For questions, feature requests, bug reports, please search existing issues on [the s2-folks Github repo](https://github.com/allenai/s2-folks/issues?q=is%3Aissue) before creating [a new issue](https://github.com/allenai/s2-folks/issues/new).
+S2ORC is now being maintained by the S2 API product team.
+For questions, feature requests, bug reports, please search existing issues on [the s2-folks Github repo](https://github.com/allenai/s2-folks/issues?q=is%3Aissue) before creating [a new issue](https://github.com/allenai/s2-folks/issues/new).

 ## FAQ